--e: ("expanded") Display more detail for promote transactions: information on the transaction(s) in the current workspace (keep, move, etc.) that recorded the change(s) being promoted. -i: ("issue") Display issues related to a version of an element at the time of the specified transaction.
-If a version is not currently the head of an issue, but was at the time of the transaction, the issue is displayed with an attribute historic_only=true.
-This attribute is not displayed if the version is currently the head at the time of the transaction.

--v: ("verbose") For keep and add transactions, include the modification time, checksum, file size, data type (text or binary), and depot-relative pathname. cpk transactions are listed as add or remove, followed by details of the cpk add or cpk remove operation.
+- -e: ("expanded") Display more detail for promote transactions: information on the transaction(s) in the current workspace (keep, move, etc.) that recorded the change(s) being promoted. - -i: ("issue") Display issues related to a version of an element at the time of the specified transaction.
+If a version is not currently the head of an issue, but was at the time of the transaction, the issue is displayed with an attribute historic\only=true.
+This attribute is not displayed if the version is currently the head and was also the head at the time of the transaction. - -v: ("verbose") For keep and add transactions, include the modification time, checksum, file size, data type (text or binary), and depot-relative pathname. cpk transactions are listed as add or remove, followed by details of the cpk add or cpk remove operation.